shree998/Campus-Expert/submissions/yursky/module-1/community-assessment.md

 Freetail Hackers is a community of UT Austin students that encourages and empowers anyone who wants to build cool tech, learn new skills, meet new people, and become a part of the hacker community.

 ### Size
-The facebook group for Freetail Hackers currently has 632 members at the time that I am writing this.
+The facebook group for [Freetail Hackers](https://freetailhackers.com/) currently has 631 members at the time that I am writing this.
 However we don't feel as though we impact nearly that many people as closely as we want to.
 Our largest event, HackTX brings together about that many hackers into one place to learn together, but we don't end up doing as much as we want to facilitate our goals during the rest of the year.
 I guess in a weird way I hope for the community to become smaller and more close knit.

 ### Resources
 As a group we organize multiple hackathons throughout the year.
 This serves as our main form of outreach and community engagement.
 I want to move towards more personal events like meetups for hackers going to certain hackathons or workshops.
 I feel like that will help in achieving the goal of introducing more people to the hacker community and not just hackathons in general.